 It is important that the collision data for a level piece not go outside the boundaries of its art.
 This is because the same QuadTree structure gets used for both rendering and collision of level pieces.
 Though the in-game piece editor automatically cuts rectangle pieces safely into the bounds, if the dimensions of the art are decreased without making new piece collision to match it, strange/shaky collision behavior may happen near the edges of that piece.

 I decided to release this project under Creative Commons Attribution 3.0.

 I am aware that the Creative Commons foundation discourages using non-code specific licensing (i.e. they suggest GPL) for software.
 However, this is a foundation for a videogame – each developer’s needs will be completely different.
 It’s not a utility program that warrants centralized updates of common interest to all users.
 This project has more in common with a book, a song, or a film, than it does with OpenOffice, FireFox, or a Linux distribution.

 Developers should not have to worry about redistributing this with a particular license, facing a wall of fine print, or feeling any obligation to take part in open source if they’re not ready, able, or eager to do so.
 I just want people to learn from and/or do something with this.

 It was a toss up between Creative Commons Attribution license, or none.
 I only erred in favor of the former because I find it civil and encouraging – it explicitly welcomes remixing and sharing, with only a simple credit as contributing author requested in return.

-I extended, modified, and further customized this engine to develop – with the help of some talented artists and another producer – Vision by Proxy: Second Edition, which has been played 4.7 million times (tracked by MochiBot) and won 1st in Student Showcase at SIEGE 2011.
-We’re currently finishing up a sequel, Ms. Vision by Proxy, also built on an updated version of this engine, which is due for release by Jan 2012.
+I extended, modified, and further customized this engine to develop – with the help of some talented artists and another producer – Vision by Proxy: Second Edition, which has been played 6.9 million times (tracked by MochiBot) and won 1st in Student Showcase at SIEGE 2011.
+Propelled forward by that success we then built a sequel with a larger team, again building upon an even further updated version of this engine, creating Ms. Vision by Proxy.